rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 \mathrm{Merit_{\mathnormal{S}}}=\frac{k\cdot \bar {r}_{cf}}{\sqrt{k+k(k-1)\bar {r}_{ff}}}

 Multicollinearity occurs when two or more input variables are *highly* correlated with each other, it is a scenario we attempt to avoid as in short, while it won't necessarily affect the predictive accuracy of our model, it can make it difficult to trust the statistics around how well the model is performing, and how much each input variable is truly having.
-CFS does a good job of reducing multicollinearity as it assigns more merit to features that are not correlated.
+CFS does a good job of reducing multicollinearity since it assigns more merit (defined above) to features that are not correlated.

-We'll code this approach in Python and see how it works out!
+We'll code this approach in Python and see how it works out in our model predictions!

-Let's first attempt the industry standard approach to feature selection in HAR tasks.
+Let's first attempt an industry standard approach to feature selection in HAR tasks.

 <br>
 # LinearSVC + RFECV <a name="linSVCRFECV-title"></a>

 We will again utilise the scikit-learn library within Python to select features for our model.
-The code section below continues from the previous sections:
+The code section below continues with our prepared dataframe containing the suite of vector summary statistics.

 <br>
 ### Feature Selection <a name="linSVCRFECV-select"></a>

-Continuing with our df object from adding our vector features, we import the packages we'll need: LinearSVC, RFECV and StratifiedKFold.
+Continuing with our df object from adding our vector features, we:
+- import the packages we'll need: LinearSVC, RFECV and StratifiedKFold
+- instantiate our Linear SVC estimator
+- run cross-validated random forest estimation

 ```python